Esmael-Pinho/fourth-milestone-project/README.md

 ### Overview

-- The website design is playful, colourful and youthful.
+- The website design is playfull and colourful

 ### Colour Scheme
 A combination of very bright and primary color, to get a litle attencion.!